DataDog/dd-agent/CONTRIBUTING.md

 * commit 2: _forgot column_
 * commit 3: _fix typo_

 To avoid that, please rebase your changes and create valid commits.
-It keeps history cleaner and it's easier to revert things and it makes developers happier too.
+It keeps history cleaner, it's easier to revert things, and it makes developers happier too.

 ### Messages

-Never use `git commit -m "Fixed stuff"`, it usually means that you will just write the very first thing that comes to mind without much thought.
+Please don't use `git commit -m "Fixed stuff"`, it usually means that you just wrote the very first thing that came to your mind without much thought.
+Also it makes navigating through the code history harder.

 Instead, the commit shortlog should focus on describing the change in a sane way (see [commits titles](#commits-titles)) and be **short** (72 columns is best).

-The commit message should describe the reason for the change and extra details that will allow someone later on to understand in 5 seconds the same thing you've been working on for a day.
+The commit message should describe the reason for the change and give extra details that will allow someone later on to understand in 5 seconds the thing you've been working on for a day.

 If your commit is only shipping documentation changes or example files, and is a complete no-op for the test suite, please add **[skip ci]** in the commit message body to skip the build and let you build slot to someone else _in need :wink:_

 Examples, see:
   * https://github.com/DataDog/dd-agent/commit/44bc927aaaf2925ef081768b5888bbb20a5bb3bd
   * https://github.com/DataDog/dd-agent/commit/677417fe12b1914e4322ac2c1fd1645cb0f1de31
-  * and if you like extremism, [this is for you](https://github.com/torvalds/linux/pull/17#issuecomment-5659933)
+  * and for more general guidance, [this should help](http://chris.beams.io/posts/git-commit/)

 ### Commits titles

-Every commit title, PR or issue should be name like the following example:
+Every commit title, PR or issue should be named like the following example:
 ```
 [category] short description of the matter
 ```